fire-archive/DesignConcepts/chapters/level_01.md

 -   **Challenges for Game Designers**, Chapter 1 (Basics).
 This is just a short introduction to the text.

--   **I Have No Words and I Must Design** (available at [http://www.costik.com/nowords.html](http://www.costik.com/nowords.html)), by Greg Costikyan.
+-   **I Have No Words and I Must Design** ([Available](http://www.costik.com/nowords.html), by Greg Costikyan.
 To me (and I'm sure others will disagree), this essay is the turning point when game design started to become its own field of study.
 Since it all started here, for me at least, I think it only fitting to introduce it at the start of this course.
 (There is a newer version at [PDF](http://www.costik.com/nowords2002.pdf) if you are interested, but I prefer the original for its historical importance.)

 -   **Understanding Games 1, Understanding Games 2, Understanding Games 3, and Understanding Games 4**.
 These are not readings, but playings.
 They are a series of short Flash games that attempt to explain some basic concepts of games in the form of a game.
 The name is a reference to Understanding Comics, a comic book that explains about comic books.
 Each one takes about five minutes.
 They are all available at [http://www.kongregate.com/](http://www.kongregate.com/).